cybik/xbox360bb/README.md

 This should build cleanly on Linux 3.2.0 to 4.16.
 It should build on later kernels too (but sometimes will need patching if things change).

 [Cybik's fork](https://github.com/cybik/xbox360bb) has a one-character change that allows 6.8.3 to load the module.
 This may not be compatible with earlier kernels.

-If you want compatibility with kernels as early as Linux 2.6.32, please check out the `2.6.32-compat` tag from the [source repository](https://github.com/micolous/xbox360bb).
-This really isn't recommended.

-I've tested this module on `x86`, `amd64`, and `armhf`.

 ## Building and installing ##